 Water Corn Poppies when the top of the soil feels dry.
 Saturate the root zone thoroughly, as shallow waterings promote a shallow root system.
 Water by hand with a hose or use a drip system to keep the foliage as dry as possible for best results.
 If you use a sprinkler, water early in the day so the foliage has time to dry before evening.
 Soggy soil and damp foliage place the plant at risk of rot and fungal diseases.

 Apply a balanced liquid or granular fertilizer if newly emerging foliage has a yellowish appearance.
 Use the fertilizer in accordance with label recommendations.
-As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost is incorporated into the soil at planting time.
+Generally, Poppies require no supplemental fertilization if granular fertilizer or compost is incorporated into the soil at planting time.

 Pinch off flowers as soon as they begin to fade.
-This process, called deadheading, prevents the plants from setting seed too early.
-Remove the bloom, along with the stem, down to the next leaf.
+This process, called deadheading, prevents the plants from setting seeds too early.
+Then, remove the bloom and the stem down to the next leaf.

 Remove all seedpods at the end of the season if you don't want the Poppy to self-seed.
-If you want Poppies next spring, allow a few pods to remain on the plants.
+However, if you want Poppies next spring, allow a few pods to remain on the plants.